Shop Now: On-Store Troubleshooting

 • Product customizations recorded as line item properties.
 Loop cannot record line item properties and apply them to exchange orders at this time.

-You can add “.loop-returns-activated” in your code to hide elements.
+Merchants can add “.loop-returns-activated” in the code to hide elements by way of CSS.
 Hide a specific element by way of the element’s ID, or a whole group of elements by way of the elements’ Class.
 Below are examples of hidden IDs and Classes (ID and Class are bold for emphasis).

 Element ID: